jakubboucek/docker-lamp-devstack/README.md

 ### Document Root

-Put custom `APACHE_DOCUMENT_ROOT` environment variable with path to Document Root as the value.
+Create custom `APACHE_DOCUMENT_ROOT` environment variable with path to Document Root as the value.

-You can put it directly with `docker run`:
+You can also specify it directly with `docker run`:

 ```shell
 docker run -it --rm -e APACHE_DOCUMENT_ROOT=/my-web jakubboucek/lamp-devstack-php
 ```

-You can also put it to `docker-compose.yml` file:
+You can also put it to your `docker-compose.yml` file:

 ```yaml
 environment: